sheiney/monkeytrack/README.md

 * Windows XP/7/8.
 * Cambridge Electronic Design (CED) data acquisition system, including Spike2 version 6 or greater and a Power1401.
-* Mirror galvo system (+/- 5 V) with laser and laser driver to control brightness.
+* Mirror galvo system (+/- 5 V) with laser and laser driver to control brightness with digital inputs.
 * Two Kollmorgen servo motors (for optokinetic drum and vestibular table).
 * Eye position measurement system capable of outputting analog signals proportional to horizontal and vertical eye position.
-* Reward deliver system such as liquid reservoir and solenoid/pump.
+* Reward delivery system such as liquid reservoir and solenoid/pump.

 Overview
 --------